-How to Create Your Content Marketing Strategy: An In-Depth Content Guide
+How to Create Your Content Marketing Strategy: Content Guide for Success in 2024

 With the potential to double website conversion rates, more companies are turning to content marketing to grow their businesses.
 While their content marketing strategies may vary, every organization wonders, “How can we create the best content marketing strategy?”

 You’ll find the answer in this handy how-to guide for developing a content marketing strategy that not only make your audiences happy but also your company’s decision makers.
 Keep reading to learn more — or, start building your website’s content strategy by contacting our award-winning team online or by phone, at 888-601-5359!

 Content marketing is the practice of strategically creating and distributing content to attract and engage your target audience with the eventual goal of generating customer actions such as conversions.
 Examples of content marketing include videos, newsletters, online guides, and podcasts.

 Let’s define content marketing strategy as the process of developing and launching a competitive content marketing plan.
 This plan is the roadmap for all the original content your business plans to create.
 That content can include written materials, as well as visual ones.

 To separate the two, think of your content marketing plan as the “what,” or the goals you have for your content marketing, and your content marketing strategy as the “how.”
 Your content marketing strategy answers the question of how your content marketing plan will increase brand awareness or improve lead generation, for example.

 Now that we have gained an understanding of what is content strategy in marketing, let’s explore some real-world examples.

 If you Google “how to tie a tie,” you’ll see results from various websites, one of which might be Brooks Brothers.
 If you click through to the Brooks Brothers site, you’ll get a tutorial on how to tie a tie in four different ways complete with instructions complete with text, graphics, and videos.